roach-php/roach-php.dev/content/docs/extensions.md

 ```

-We can see that all extensions are, are glorified event listeners.
+We can see that all extensions are glorified event listeners.
 Every extension needs to provide a list of [events](/docs/extensions#events) it wants to listen on along with the event handler to be called when the event fires.

 ```php
 <?php